godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 **Oath of the World Table**
 Auxiliary Area: World Table, or the Round Table if your creed has 1 Oath, 1 Code, and 1 Duty tenets.
 ##### Thiefbound Tenets
-*Set Requirements:* Anonymous Benefactor patron; 3 Vow tenets; Merchantile Decree tenet.
+*Set Requirements:* Anonymous Benefactor patron; 3 Vow tenets; Mercantile Decree tenet.
-*Set Effect:* When
+*Set Effect:* If Morale would decrease, Wealth decreases instead.
 **Vow of Poisoned Cups**
 Augments the Tavern Hall
 **Vow of Smuggled Gold**